ArthurDassier/Mjolnir_kit/README.md

 Throttle is based on whether or not a centroid exists - car goes faster when centroid is present and slows down when there is none.

-Steering is based on a P controller implemented by its error function.
-Gain can be tuned in the **lane_guidance.py** script.
+Steering is based on a proportional controller implemented by its error function.
+Gain (Kp) can be tuned in this script.

 ## Topics